 Worship services and the Sacrament of the Lord’s Supper shall be held at regular intervals as determined by the Congregation.

-An Annual Meeting of the Congregation shall be held.
+An Annual Meeting of the Congregation shall be held in-person or via teleconference if an in-person meeting is not feasible.

 Congregational Meetings may be called at any time by the Church Council, all such meetings must have 14 days notice by an announcement with an agenda for the meeting, from the pulpit, or the Sunday Bulletin, church bulletin boards and when possible in the newsletter, via e-mail, and the web page.

 A quorum shall consist of no less than 33% of the average Sunday attendance at all worship services for the past 12 months.
+Only members of the church participate in voting.

+When a congregational meeting is required, including the annual meeting, discussion and vote shall take place after each worship service, allowing all members equal opportunity and convenience to participate.
+Each member of the church shall have the right to voice at separate congregational meetings, but each member may only vote once per item.

 ARTICLE VII, PASTOR